 If you are going to talk to young children about Fragile X, keep it short and simple.
 If you’re not sure at what level to talk, ask one of your friends or neighbors who have a child in the same class.
 If you know a “typical” child your child’s age, ask them what they would like to know about FXS.
 If this is the first introduction for your child to new classmates, bring a favorite toy of your child’s so the other children see that your child is interested in the same things as they are.

 You might consider sending a letter to the parents of the children in your child’s class.
 Not only will it educate them, but you can give them ideas on how and what to talk about with their own children.
 As the children get older, gear your talk to what you think they’re ready for; you will get a good idea of this by the questions they ask.

 You’ll want to keep this simple unless they ask you questions.
 Know that if you do not feel like talking, you can give them something written.
 We’ve created a card to hand out in such situations.
-(Also see our welcome packet below.)
+(Also see our Newly Diagnosed page.)
 It’s very simple, business-card size, and it directs them to our website for more information.
 You might also want to use this card in other situations too because of the website reference (teachers, medical professionals, therapists, etc.).